keboola/connection-docs/storage/byodb/external-buckets/index.md

 {: .alert.alert-info}
 Note: This set of permissions grants the Keboola service account read-only access to the data.

-{: .alert.alert-warning}
-[Sharing data via Snowflake](https://docs.snowflake.com/en/guides-overview-sharing) is currently not supported.
-Attempting to grant permissions will result in an error.

 ### BigQuery
 Fill in the **name** of the new dataset and **dataset** name.
 Click **Next Step**.
 Keboola will generate a code that you can use to grant Keboola correct access to the dataset in BigQuery.
 Once access has been grated, click **Register Dataset** to start using it.